 CURRICULUM & SPEAKERS

-Lumen Gentium Fellows together undergo an intellectually stimulating curriculum of deep formation in Catholic social teaching, focused on its practical application in their professional lives.
+Lumen Gentium Fellows together undergo an intellectually stimulating curriculum of deep formation in Catholic social teaching and virtuous leadership, focused on their practical application in our professional lives and civic engagement.

 SPEAKERS*

-Lumen Gentium Fellows will hear from a diverse array of top Catholic leaders, each of whom bring deep expertise, personal vocational experience, and unique insights into living Catholic social teaching fully and faithfully.
+Lumen Gentium Fellows will hear from a diverse array of top Catholic leaders, each of whom bring deep expertise, personal vocational experience, and unique insights into living Catholic social teaching and virtuous leadership fully and faithfully.

 *Please note that confirmed speakers are subject to change based on speaker availability during the cohort term.